storyblok/storyblok-react/README.md

 If you're using the Next.js `app` directory approach, and React Server Components exclusively, follow this approach.

 > The SDK has a special module for RSC.
-Always use `@storyblok/react/rsc` for importing while using Server Side Components.
+Always import `@storyblok/react/rsc` while using Server Components.

 **Limitation** - Real time editing can not work if all the components are on the server, you can see the changes when you save the story.